BishopFox/badPods/manifests/priv-and-hostpid/README.md

 k8s-worker          Ready    <none>   93d   v1.19.1
 ```

-Pick your manifest, uncomment and update the nodeName field with the naame of the master node
+Pick your manifest, uncomment and update the nodeName field with the name of the master node
 ```
 nodeName: k8s-control-plane
 ```